Engin-Boot/pong-stage-kelkardish/Stage0/updateClock.md

 ## Acceptance Criteria

-### Scenario: Updation of collision detection and ball movement
+### Scenario: Update collision detection and ball movement

   Given a player has launched the game and plays.